Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Numerical evaluations

 \subsection{Filtering approximation}

 The aim of this section is to verify the accuracy of the closed-form formula \eqref{eqn:Js:approx} that approximately computes the posteriori mean ${\rm E}[\{XK\}(t) | s, {\cal X}_*(t)]$ of the number of \ce{XK} molecules.
 The exact numerical computation of the posteriori mean is demanding because we need to compute the time evolution of the probabilities of the all the states that are compatible with the given observations ${\cal X}_*(t)$.
-We are unable to do that with the medium specified in Sec.~\ref{sec:eval:set_up} because the number of states will be more than $10^{200}$ if we assume each voxel cannot have more than 100 signalling molecules.
+Specifically, the state that we need to include in this filtering problem composes of the count of all species in the transmitter, the counts of vesicles in each voxel and the counts of species in the receiver front-end that cannot be deduced from the observations and conservation.
+The number of states is enormous for the medium specified in Sec.~\ref{sec:eval:set_up}.
+If we only count the medium and we assume each voxel can only have 10 vesicles, then we need $11^{398}$ different states just for the medium.

 We therefore need to use a smaller medium for this verification.
 We have chosen to use a medium which consists of one voxel, which means the transmitter and receiver are co-located at the same voxel.
 We will need to calculate the evolution of approximately 2500 state probabilities which means solving 2500 ODEs of the same number of variables.
-If we add another voxel, the number of states needed will jump by $10^2$ folds so the computation demand is again high.

-We use the 1-voxel medium, \textsl{TX-setting-1} and the receiver front-end parameters together with SSA algorithm to simulate the system.
+We use the 1-voxel medium, the transmitter and the receiver front-end parameters together with SSA algorithm to simulate the system.
 We use the system model and the observations ${\cal X}_*(t)$ to compute the exact posteriori mean and its closed-form approximation.
 Fig.~\ref{fig:eval:filtering} shows the results for both Symbols 0 and 1.
 It can be seen that the approximation is accurate except for the initial transient.
 This is because the approximation assumes that the system is in steady state so it cannot deal with the transient.